Deep Reinforcement Learning for Unmanned Aerial Vehicle-Assisted Vehicular Networks: 5 Performance Evaluation

 The training time is about 4 hours, and the test time is almost real-time, since it only uses the well trained target policy network.
 Next, we first show the convergence of loss functions, and then show total throughput vs. discount factor, total transmission power, total number of channels and vehicle arrival probability, and finally present the total throughput and the UAV's flight time vs. energy percent for 3D flight.

 The convergence of loss functions in training stage for PowerControl, FlightControl, and JointControl indicates that the neural network is well-trained.
 It is shown in Fig.~\ref{Fig:Loss} when $P = 6$, $C = 200$, $\lambda = 0.5$ and $\gamma = 0.9$ during time slots 10,000 $\sim$ 11,000.
 The first 10,000 time slots are not shown since during the 0 $\sim$ 10,000, the experience replay buffer has not achieved its capacity.
 We see that, the loss functions in three algorithms converge after time slot 11,000.
 The other metrics in the paper are measured in test stage by default.
+The cumulative reward vs. number of episodes is shown in Fig.~\ref{Fig:CumulativeReward}.
+We see that, when the number of episodes approaches 256, the cumulative reward converges.
+This means that it is not needed to train the neural networks using more episodes since they have been well trained.

 Total throughput vs. discount factor $\gamma$ is drawn in Fig.~\ref{Fig:ThroughputWithDiscount} when $P = 6$, $C = 200$, and $\lambda = 0.5$.
-We can see that, when $\gamma$ changes, the throughput of three algorithms is steady; and JointControl achieves higher total throughput, comparing with PowerControl and FlightControl, respectively.
+We can see that, when $\gamma$ changes, the throughput of three algorithms is steady.
+The discount factor does not noticeably affect the performances of the algorithms.
+This implies that the discount factor does not play an important role in the training process for the neural networks.
+If the neural networks are well trained, the proposed algorithms will get steady.
+JointControl achieves higher total throughput, compared with PowerControl and FlightControl, respectively.
 PowerControl achieves higher throughput than FlightControl since PowerControl allocates power and channel to strongest channels while FlightControl only adjusts the UAV's 3D position to enhance the strongest channel and the equal power and channel allocation is far from the best strategy in OFDMA.

 Total throughput vs. total transmission power ($P = 1 \sim 6$) and total number of channels ($C = 100 \sim 200$) are shown by Fig.~\ref{Fig:ThroughputWithPower} and Fig.~\ref{Fig:ThroughputWithChannel}, where we set $\lambda = 0.5$ and $\gamma = 0.9$.
 We see that JointControl achieves the best performance for different transmission power and channel budgets, respectively.
 Moreover, the total throughput of all algorithms increases when the total transmission power or total number of channels increases.
 PowerControl and FlightControl only adjust the transmission power or 3D flight, while JointControl jointly adjusts both of them, so its performance is the best.
 The total throughput of DDPG-based algorithms is improved greatly than that of Cycle and Greedy.
 The performance of Greedy is a little better than Cycle, since Greedy tries to get nearer to the block with the largest number of vehicles.